 Hispanic Heritage Month Gets Total Rewards Card

 Last updated: August 17, 2011 at 10:29 am.
-Posted by Las Vegas Blog Staff in Caesars Entertainment, Gaming, Las Vegas Casinos, Planet Hollywood, Total Rewards.
+Posted by Las Vegas Blog Staff in Caesars Entertainment, Gaming, Las Vegas Casinos, Planet Hollywood Resort, Total Rewards.
 Comments Off on Hispanic Heritage Month Gets Total Rewards Card.

 Hispanic Heritage Month is Sep.
 15 through Oct.
 15, 2011, and Total Rewards, the player loyalty program of Caesars Entertainment, has issued a limited edition Total Rewards card in honor of the occasion.

 Yes, we have a sneak preview of the new Total Rewards card.
 That’s how this Las Vegas blog rolls.